5 And Moses indeed was faithful in all His house as a servant, for a testimony of those things which would be spoken afterward,

 To speak against My servant Moses?”

 Moses’ faithfulness was that of his official role.
-He personally lapsed in a number of areas but he faithfully communicated revelation from God, the first five books of the Bible; he was a faithful conveyor of what God said.
+He personally lapsed in several areas but he faithfully communicated revelation from God, the first five books of the Bible; he was a faithful conveyor of what God said.

 as a servant,